ntop/ntopng/doc/src/remote_assistance.rst

 and it a problem for the non-technical user to setup port forwarding and firewall rules.

 In order to ease remote assistance, ntopng integrates n2n_ and provides a web console to enable remote access.
-This console is only available only in systemd-based distro such as (at the time of writing):
+This console is available only in systemd-based distro such as (at the time of writing):

 - Centos 7
 - Ubuntu 16/18
+- Debian 9

 .. warning::
-As ntopng assumes that certains script files are placed in certain locations by the packages, we expect you to use the packages version of our tools what pre-place such files at the correct location.
-This means that if you compile ntopng from source you need to make sure the files are properly installed at the right location.
+  ntopng assumes that certains script files are placed in certain locations, as installed by the ntopng prebuild package.
+  This means that, if ntopng is compiled from source, special care must be taken to place these files at the correct locations in order to make remote assistance available.

 The console can be accessed from the `Remote Assistance` menu entry: